 The Fyn kinase is involved in mediating the toxicity of beta-amyloid, one of the major proteins thought to be responsible for brain cell damage observed in Alzheimer’s disease.

 After saracatinib is administered, it targets and inhibits Fyn kinase, which causes the disruption of molecular pathways leading to the formation of insoluble beta-amyloid plagues.

-Scientists believe that through this mechanism, saracatinib could prevent or delay the progression Alzheimer’s disease.
+Scientists believe that through this mechanism, saracatinib could prevent or delay the progression of Alzheimer’s disease.

 Saracatinib in clinical trials

-These promising results led researchers to investigate the safety and tolerability of saracatinib in a Phase 1b multiple ascending dose study (NCT01864655).
-The trial was completed and the results published in the scientific journal Alzheimer’s Research & Therapy.
+Promising results in animal studies led researchers to investigate the safety and tolerability of saracatinib in a Phase 1b multiple ascending oral dose study in humans (NCT01864655).
+The trial was completed and the results were published in the scientific journal Alzheimer’s Research & Therapy.
 They showed that saracatinib was safe and well-tolerated in patients with mild-to-moderate Alzheimer’s disease.

 Alzheimers News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.